mugishasam123/countries/README.md

 > - Run `npm run build` to build the application
 > - Run `npm run dev` to start the server
-> - Go to [http://localhost:5000](http://localhost:5000) to interact with
+> - Go to [http://localhost:5000/api/countries](http://localhost:5000/api/countries) to interact with
->   the build version of the app which is statically being served by the backend.
+>   the graphql server api created by apollo and express.
 > - If you want to play with code and see the live updates
 >   go to [http://localhost:3000](http://localhost:3000)
 > - Everytime you make updates to the code and want to see the updates live